DerMolo/JAMLIST.FM/SETUP.md

 Solution:
 1. Verify your Client ID and Secret in `.env` match your Spotify app
-2. Check that `http://localhost:3000/api/auth/callback/spotify` is in your Spotify app's Redirect URIs
+2. Check that `http://127.0.0.1:3000/api/auth/callback/spotify` is in your Spotify app's Redirect URIs
+3. Use `127.0.0.1` NOT `localhost`
-3. Make sure there are no trailing slashes
+4. Make sure there are no trailing slashes

 ### Port Already in Use